XIAOLUHOU/SCA-measurements-and-analysis----Experimental-results-for-textbook/README.md

 # SCA Measurements and Analysis
-This repository contains the measurements and evaluations for Chapter 4 of the following book
+This repository contains the measurements and evaluations for Chapter 4 of the book titled _Cryptography and Embedded Systems Security_, by Xiaolu Hou and Jakub Breier, published by Springer (to appear).

 For any usage, please cite